Salvage of Supervision in Weakly Supervised Object Detection: Salvage of Supervision

-FSOD detectors can bring performance gains to WSOD methods if a high percentage of the pseudo groundtruth are correct.
-However, noisy or wrong pseudo groundtruth (e.g., wrong classification results or inaccurate bounding boxes) are inevitable in the WSOD setting.
-To deal with these issues, we resort to the power of semi-supervised learning: motivated by DivideMix~\cite{dividemixiclr2020}, we propose to \emph{split the images into labeled and unlabeled subsets} and perform semi-supervised training.
+FSOD detectors can bring performance gains to WSOD detectors if a high percentage of the generated pseudo groundtruth are correct.
+However, noisy or wrong pseudo groundtruth (e.g., missing instances, wrong classification results or inaccurate bounding boxes) are inevitable in WSOD.
+To deal with this issue, we propose to further salvage supervision by treating the generated pseudo-labeled dataset from the perspective of noisy label learning.
+After splitting the dataset into ``clean'' labeled part and unlabeled ``noisy'' part, the semi-supervised learning paradigm can be used.

-\textbf{Data split.} Many works \cite{coteaching2018,noisyanchorfsodcvpr2020} have demonstrated that a deep network tends to fit clean data first, then gradually memorize noisy ones.
-Thus, we can use the FSOD detector $W'_{full}$~(the detector before performing learning rate decay in stage 2) to divide training images into labeled~(with relatively clean pseudo groundtruth boxes $b_{tr}^*$) and unlabeled ones~(whose pseudo groundtruth boxes are more noisy).
+\textbf{Data split.} Many works~\cite{coteaching2018, mentorneticml2018} have shown that noisy annotations will deteriorate the performance.
+The pseudo groundtruth boxes $\hat{P}$ generated by PGF will inevitably have many noisy ones.
+As shown in \cite{coteaching2018, noisyanchorfsodcvpr2020, dividemixiclr2020}, a deep network tends to fit clean data first, then gradually memorize noisy ones.
+Thus, we use the FSOD detector $W'_{full}$~(the detector before performing learning rate decay in the pseudo-FSOD stage) to divide training images $I_{tr}$ into labeled $I_{tr}^*$ (with relatively clean pseudo groundtruth boxes $b_{tr}^*$) and unlabeled ones $I_{tr}'$ (whose pseudo groundtruth boxes are more noisy).
 In a classification problem, the split is simple~\cite{coteaching2018}: calculate the loss of each training image, and those with smaller loss values are ``clean'' ones.
-But, in object detection it is hard to decide whether an image is clean simply based on the sum of all losses of all proposals.
+But, in object detection, it is hard to decide whether an image is clean simply based on the sum of all losses of all proposals.
+We follow the small loss idea but revise it for object detection.

-Surely we want to focus on foreground objects.
-Based on this assumption, we propose the following simple splitting process.
-In Faster-RCNN, regions of interest (RoIs, denoted by $R$ in our algorithms) are divided into foreground and background RoIs according to the IoU between RoIs and ground-truth boxes.
-In SOS-WSOD, we do \emph{not} calculate losses for background RoIs, and we accumulate the RPN losses and RoI losses (both classification and regression branches) of different foreground RoIs.
+Surely we want to focus on foreground objects, hence we propose the following simple splitting process.
+In Faster-RCNN, regions of interest (RoIs, denoted as $R$) are divided into foreground and background RoIs according to the IoU between RoIs and pseudo groundtruth boxes.
+Then, we do \emph{not} calculate losses for background RoIs, and accumulate the RPN losses and RoI losses (both classification and regression branches) of different foreground RoIs.
 The aggregated loss is the split loss for an input image: